 Título Quarantine alone or in combination with other public health measures to control COVID-19: a rapid review Autor(es) Nussbaumer-Streit B, Mayr V, Dobrescu AI, Chapman A, Persad E, Klerings I, Wagner G, Siebert U, Ledinger D, Zachariah C, Gartlehner G Resumo Coronavirus disease 2019 (COVID-19) is caused by a new virus that has spread quickly throughout the world.
-Most infected people either experience no symptoms or suffer mild, flu-like symptoms, but some become seriously ill, and may die.
-There is no vaccine (a medicine that stops people catching a specific disease) for COVID-19, so other ways of slowing its spread are needed.
+Most infected people either experience no symptoms or suffer mild, flu-like symptoms, but some become seriously ill, and may die.There is no vaccine (a medicine that stops people catching a specific disease) for COVID-19, so other ways of slowing its spread are needed.
 One way of controlling the disease is quarantine.
 This means separating healthy people from other healthy people, who may have the virus after being in close contact with an infected person, or because they have returned from an area with high infection rates.
-Similar recommendations include isolation (like quarantine, but for people who tested positive for COVID-19) and physical distancing (people without symptoms keep a distance from each other).
-What did we want to find out?
-We wanted to find out whether and how effectively quarantine stops COVID-19 spreading and if it prevents death.
-We wanted to know if it was more effective when combined with other measures, and how much it costs.
-Study characteristics COVID-19 is spreading rapidly, so we needed to answer these questions as quickly as possible.
+Similar recommendations include isolation (like quarantine, but for people who tested positive for COVID-19) and physical distancing (people without symptoms keep a distance from each other).What did we want to find out?We wanted to find out whether and how effectively quarantine stops COVID-19 spreading and if it prevents death.
+We wanted to know if it was more effective when combined with other measures, and how much it costs.Study characteristics COVID-19 is spreading rapidly, so we needed to answer these questions as quickly as possible.
 This meant we shortened some steps of the normal Cochrane Review process.
-Nevertheless, we are confident that these changes do not affect our overall conclusions.
-We looked for studies that assessed the effect of any type of quarantine, anywhere, on the spread and severity of COVID-19.
-We also looked for studies that assessed quarantine alongside other measures, such as isolation, physical distancing or school closures.
-COVID-19 is a new disease, so, to find as much evidence as possible, we also looked for studies on similar viruses, such as SARS (severe acute respiratory syndrome) and MERS (Middle East respiratory syndrome).
-Studies measured the number of COVID-19, SARS or MERS cases, how many people were infected, how quickly the virus spread, how many people died, and the costs of quarantine.
-Key results We included 51 studies.
-Thirty-two st
+Nevertheless, we are confident that these changes do not affect our overall conclusions.We looked for studies that assessed quarantine alongside other measures, such as isolation, physical distancing or school closures.
+COVID-19 is a new disease, so, to find as much evidence as possible, we also looked for studies measured the number of COVID-19, SARS or MERS cases, how many people were infected, how quickly the virus spread, how may people died, and the costs of quarantine.Key results We included 51 studies.
+Thirty-two studies focused on COVID-19, 14 on SARS, three on SARS plus other viruses, and two on MERS.
+Most studies combined existing data from multiple sources and assumptions to create a model (a simulation) for predicting how events might occur over time, for people i